pretorh/lfs-notes/steps/4-config.md

 Get the mac address for your eth device (`ifconfig` or `ip addr show | grep -B1 'link/ether'`).

-Run `scripts/config/dhcp.sh <mac-address>` to create a rule for the ethernet (named `eth0` by default) from it's mac address and t osetup DHCP on it
+Run `scripts/config/dhcp.sh <mac-address>` to create a rule for the ethernet (named `eth0` by default) from it's mac address and to setup DHCP on it

 Run `scripts/config/host.sh <hostname>` to set hostname and create hosts file